eporetsky/NailScan/README.md

 | `nailscan.single.sh` | Runs nail on one FASTA; writes one TSV (with optional ACC/DESC from Pfam map). |
 | `nailscan.batch.sh`  | Combines all `.fa`/`.faa`/`.fasta` in a directory, runs one nail search, splits results to gzipped TSVs in `results/pfam/`. |
 | `scripts/make_pfam_map.sh` | Parses a Pfam HMM and writes NAME, ACC, DESC map; used by the scan scripts when the map is missing. |

-## Optional: use a precompiled nail binary

-If you prefer not to build from source:

-1. Install MMseqs2 in conda: `conda create -n nail -c bioconda mmseqs2`
-2. Download the latest Linux binary from [nail releases](https://github.com/TravisWheelerLab/nail/releases) and put it in your PATH (e.g. `~/bin/nail` or `$CONDA_PREFIX/bin/nail`).
-3. Run `./nailscan.single.sh` / `./nailscan.batch.sh` as above.
-You can still use `install.sh` to fetch the Pfam database (or place the HMM in `data/pfam/` yourself).

 ## Contributors
 - **Elly Poretsky (@eporetsky)**